Dr. Jim Powell, PhD

 Kayla Williams, BSc

 Kayla has lived most of her life on Vancouver Island specifically in the Comox Valley.
 She just recently graduated with a Bachelors of Science in Microbiology/COOP from UVIC.
 She is excited to rejoin the team at BCCAHS after first being a coop student in the summer of 2016.
-Her current role is as a field and laboratory technician working on the Kudoa Mitigation project and lab diagnostics.
+She is a research assistant on the Kudoa Mitigation project, coordinating sampling and performing the relevant associated laboratory tests.

 Outside of work, she enjoys exploring our beautiful island with her dog, spending time with her family and reading a good book.